ArtyIF/TMAG/README.md

 - [ ] Export terrains to asset
 - [ ] Infinite terrain?
 - [ ] Phase out Tri Inspector?
 Having to install the Installer as well is cumbersome, and I don't see any benefit with this
+- [ ] Move to compute shaders?
+Should solve some issues with Render Textures
 - [ ] Move to shader generation?
 Should solve potential OoB issues
 - [ ] Come up with more features